 Now, one caveat.
 This salad will be only as good as the Balsamic vinegar that you choose.
 You can get away with a lot in dressings that have spices and sugar and mustard mixed into it.
 But this is just oil and vinegar and salt and pepper.
 I used a fantastic vinegar called Aceto Balsamico de Modena by Fattoria Estense which I purchased at Sur La Table.
 This vinegar is so good that I could easily drink it out of the bottle.
 But it does cost about 20 bucks.
 I used about 1/3 of a cup and I used a little more to freshen up the leftovers the next day so you just have to decide if the recipe is worth using $5 worth of vinegar before you make it.
 This makes a very large bowl of salad and would be a welcome cold dish to take to a picnic or a potluck.
 So for my money, I say this is a good use of an exceptional ingredient.
 Most of the other ingredients are relatively inexpensive.
 If you do take this salad somewhere, take a little of the vinegar to sprinkle on the top before serving it.

 Someday I need to do an entire post on oils and Balsamic Vinegar.
 I am so frugal when it comes to so many things.
 But I am slowly coming to terms with the fact that with oils and Balsamic Vinegar, you get what you pay for and paying for an excellent Balsamic Vinegar can make the difference between a dish being average and being transcendent.
-So go visit Flavors from Afar or give them a call if you are from out of town.
-I think we all get fatigued from the monolith companies where you can get a billion products but can’t find a person to help you figure out the direction in which you should go.
-Well, Flavors From Afar is an antidote for that.
+Nancy Krabill, who owned a great little Dallas specialty food store called Flavors from Afar recommends Ariston or Oliviers & Co. because they are sweet and concentrated and the Aristone has a very modest price for the quality of the vinegar.
+She also recommended one that I like very much and have tried before, Acetaia Leonardi 3 year and 5 year.

 - 1 pound orzo pasta

-6 ounces feta (or more)
+- 6 ounces feta (or more)

-¾ cup fresh basil, chopped
+- ¾ cup fresh basil, chopped

-1 pint grape tomatoes
+- 1 pint grape tomatoes

-2 cups fresh spinach, cut into strips
+- 2 cups fresh spinach, cut into strips

-½ cup chopped red onion (or a little more)
+- ½ cup chopped red onion (or a little more)

-1 small red bell pepper, chopped
+- 1 small red bell pepper, chopped

-Salt and pepper to taste
+- salt and pepper to taste

-1/3 cup olive oil (if using sun dried tomatoes instead of the grape tomatoes, use the oil from the jar)
+- ⅓ cup olive oil (if using sun dried tomatoes instead of the grape tomatoes, use the oil from the jar)

-¼ cup pine nuts, toasted
+- ¼ cup pine nuts, toasted

-First, toast the pine nuts.
+- First, toast the pine nuts.
 You can do this by gently shaking them around in a skillet over medium heat for a minute or you can put them on a cookie sheet in a 325 degree oven for 4 to 5 minutes.
 But watch them closely and check on them often because burnt nuts smell disgusting.
 Allow the pine nuts to cool.

-Cook the pasta according to the package directions.
+- Cook the pasta according to the package directions.
 Drain the pasta and rinse it with cold water.
 After the pasta is well drained, add a little of the olive oil and stir it in to keep the pasta from sticking together.
 The pasta should be at least at room temperature before you add the other ingredients.
 Add the vegetables to the pasta.
 Add the remaining oil and the vinegar and stir to combine.
 Then add the feta and pine nuts and stir again.
 Season with salt and pepper.
 Refrigerate the salad until it is chilled.